Columbia Pike–National Landing Line

-The Columbia Pike–National Landing Line, designated as Route A40, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Skyline City and Crystal City station of the Yellow and Blue lines of the Washington Metro, with late night trips extending to L'Enfant Plaza station of the Blue, Orange, Silver, Green and Yellow Lines of the Washington Metro.
+The Columbia Pike–National Landing Line, designated as Route A40, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Skyline City and Crystal City station of the Yellow and Blue lines of the Washington Metro, with late night trips extending to L'Enfant Plaza station of the Blue, Yellow, Orange, Silver and Green Lines of the Washington Metro.
 This line is part of the Pike Ride service, which runs through Columbia Pike.
 This line provides service through the neighborhoods of Fairfax County and Arlington County to Crystal City.
-Unlike the Columbia Pike Line, the Columbia Pike–National Landing Line does not serve Columbia Pike past the Arlington County line.

 Route description and service

 The A40 operates daily from Four Mile Run Division.
 Route A40 operates between Skyline City and Crystal City station, providing local stops through Columbia Pike.
 The A40 also runs through other neighborhoods in Columbia Pike, such as Barcroft, Arlington Heights, and Penrose, including a portion of Leesburg Pike to expand service to the marketplace of Skyline City.
-In addition, The A40 extends through Washington D.C., by operating up to L'Enfant Plaza only during late night.
+In addition, The A40 extends through Washington D.C., by operating up to L'Enfant Plaza station during the late nights only.
 The name of National Landing comes from joining parts of the Crystal City and Pentagon City neighborhoods, alongside the location of the Amazon HQ2 headquarters.